 Welcome to BitBox's Battery Showdown

-We decided to test alkaline, lithium and zinc-chloride cells to find the best AA batteries you can buy for your money on the highstreet and online.
+We tested alkaline, lithium and zinc-chloride AA's to find the best AA batteries you can buy for your money on the highstreet and online.
 As far as we are aware, this is the largest scale discharge test of consumer batteries that has been performed.
 We tested more than 40 individual types of batteries in two discharge modes.
-The results surprised us a lot.
+Try sliding our 'outage' slider to choose your top AA.
+The results surprised us...

 We are presenting a factual survey of batteries.
 The selection of batteries is not exhaustive and we have not deliberately included or excluded any brands or manufacturers.
-We are not recommending any manufacturer or brand based on these results and leave this up to the reader to decide which batteries to buy.
+We are not recommending any manufacturer or brand based on these results and leave this up to the reader to decide which to buy.
+You can use the education resources here to learn how to choose wisely.

 The picture on the right shows the testing jig that was designed, tested, programmed and manufactured for this project (click for larger image.)
 Five analysers were built so multiple batteries could be tested simultaneously.
 We tested over 40 different batteries with prices per battery ranging from £0.08 to £1.13.